- What is GDPR and why is it important to your business?

 These rights are meant to create openness, control, and trust between the parties.

-New functionality in SuperOffice CRM supports the fulfillment of each of the 8 rights.
+GDPR specific functionality in SuperOffice CRM supports the fulfillment of each of the 8 rights.

 3. Managing personal data with CRM